-- Provides Well-Rounded education – rigorous, time-tested.
+- Provides well-rounded education that forms the whole person — rigorous, time-tested.

-- Enables graduates to be Conceptualizers – see the big picture – and to be innovative.
+- Enables graduates to be conceptualizers – see the big picture – and to be innovative.

 - The core curriculum, which lasts 2 ½ years, is what enables Christendom grads to excel – the extensive and broad education expands their minds in a powerful way, giving them the edge when it comes time for graduate school or employment.